-A better way to look at profit, is as a ‘fixed cost’, not what’s left over
+A better way to look at profit, is

-Otherwise if you price your products incorrectly, ingredient prices suddenly increase or you end up with excess stock wasted, you will end up with less profit or even making a loss.
+Otherwise, if you price your products incorrectly, ingredient prices suddenly increase or you end up with excess stock wasted, you will end up with less profit or even making a loss.

 Sales – Costs – Profit = 0